bbashcode/snake-client-flex/README.md

 ## Getting Started

-- Follow steps inside the snek server repo to run the server side
+- Follow steps inside the [snek-multiplayer](https://github.com/lighthouse-labs/snek-multiplayer) repo to run the server side
 - Run the development snake client using the `node play.js` command.